 TWIST BIOSCIENCE CORPORATION CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California Inc. against…

-/EIN News/ -- NEW YORK, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors of the upcoming February 10, 2023 deadline to file a lead plaintiff motion in the class action filed in the United States District Court for the Central District of California on behalf of investors who purchased or otherwise acquired Twist Bioscience Corporation (“Twist” or the “Company”) (NASDAQ: TWST) common stock between December 13, 2019 and November 14, 2022, inclusive (the “Class Period”).
+NEW YORK, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors of the upcoming February 10, 2023 deadline to file a lead plaintiff motion in the class action filed in the United States District Court for the Central District of California on behalf of investors who purchased or otherwise acquired Twist Bioscience Corporation ("Twist" or the "Company") TWST common stock between December 13, 2019 and November 14, 2022, inclusive (the "Class Period").

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.